OutSystems/docs-product/src/develop/seo/indexing.md

 # Sitemap.xml and robots.txt

 The **sitemap.xml** and **robots.txt** files let you control website crawlers and indexing the public pages in your apps.
-Check information in this document and the [sample app](files/sitemap-and-robots.oap) that shows how to generate and deploy a sitemap file.
+Check information in this document and the [sample app](#sample-app) to generate and deploy the files.

 <div class="info" markdown="1">